openstack-infra/infra-specs/specs/test-metrics-db.rst

 Additionally, storing the test timing data in a database will allow us to eventually use the timing data with testr to perform scheduler optimizations.
 Pre-seeding the timing data into testr is something which has been discussed previously, but there was not a good method of doing this before.
-However, this is dependent on adding a new SQL repository to testrepository based on subunit2sql.
+Using the data in the subunit2sql database a script for nodepool can be created to generate a subunit stream which can be loaded into testrepository during image creation.

 Alternatives
 ------------